pandiarajan-src/pandiarajan-src/README.md

-## Hi, Welcome, I’m Pandiarajan (Pandi)👋
+## Hi, Welcome, its me Pandiarajan you can call me Pandi 👋
 You might recognize me as GitHub’s pandiarajan-src.

 ## About Me
-🔭 I’m currently immersed in the world of software development, where we engage in a lot of discussions and a little bit of actual coding.
+🔭 I’m currently immersed in the world of software development, where we engage in a lot of discussions and lot of actual coding.

 🤔 With extensive experience in designing, developing, and delivering software platforms/products, I’ve honed my skills in managing customer relations.